divinespear/jpa-schema-gradle-plugin/README.md

 ### EclipseLink

- * EclipseLink 2.5 on Java 9 without `persistence.xml` will not work.
  * EclipseLink 2.6 on Java 12 or higher will not work. embedded ASM library cannot read class files.
  * EclipseLink's `Oracle{8,9,10,11}Platform` uses some type classes from Oracle's JDBC driver. you should have it in your dependency.